rchui/ptgz/README.md

     make icc

 ## Usage
-    If you are compressing, your current working directory should be parent directory of all directories you want to archive.
+    If you are compressing, your current working directory should be the parent directory of all directories you want to archive.
 If you are extracting, your current working directory should be the same as your archive.

+    ptgz will not preserve symlinks or store empty directories in the ptgz.tar archive.
+Instead, all symlinked files/directory will be replaced by copies of the symlinked file/directory.

 ### Command Syntax:
     ptgz [-c|-k|-v|-x|-W] <archive>